lappis-unb/rasa-ptbr-boilerplate/docs/README-en.md

 This script has been configured to build the generic images needed to run this environment.
-If your project uses this boilerplate and goes to perform continuous or similar integration, it is interesting create a repository for the images and replace the names of the "bot", "coach" and "requirements" their respective new images, for example "<organization>/bot" in a public repository.
+If your project uses this boilerplate and goes to perform continuous or similar integration, it is interesting create a repository for the images and replace the names of the "bot", "coach" and "requirements" to their respective new images, for example "<organization>/bot" in a public repository.

 ### RocketChat